Frequently asked questions

 9. Are there other conditions that can benefit from learning the WarmFeet relaxation?

 Since 90% of all illnesses and diseases are related to increased stress, the topic of stress management quickly comes to mind.
-Heart disease, stomach problems, allergy and skin problems are some of them.
+Heart disease, stomach problems, allergies, and skin problems are some of them.
 WarmFeet has been useful for pain relief in patients with neuropathy; leg pain due to claudication; help with Raynaud’s disease when fingers turn white/bluish and painful with cold; painful migraines can be relieved and suppressed; WarmFeet is also used as an effective stress management tool.

 10. Is it hard to learn the skill of relaxation?

-No it is not too hard, but may take some practice.
+No, it is not too hard, but may take some practice.
 The first time you sit down to relax, it is not unlikely that you will go to sleep.
 And then I say: Enjoy your nap!
 Then again, choose an hour when you are not so tired and not after a meal.
 Listen carefully to the instructions and follow the directions with exercising the feet, and directions for breathing and relaxation, visualizing.
 Pretty soon you will enjoy some relaxation.
 You wished you could sit a while longer and if you have time, do.
 The hardest part is to find the time to relax regularly.
 Setting a reminder on your calendar helps some folks.
 Once you have achieved a goal, like warming to a certain temperature, practicing 5 times a week, will be a good habit.
 You may also relax more than once a day, just allow a couple of hours between the times.
 According to standardized biofeedback fare, to reach a finger temperature of 96oF and for the great toe 93oF would be all that is expected.
 These temperatures would indicate that you have mastered the skill of relaxation.
-However, being able to increase temperature even a few degrees have shown significant improvement.
+However, being able to increase the temperature even a few degrees has shown significant improvement.
 Try for the best!

 11. What is a temperature log?
 (Download a printable PDF log sheet here)